Transport in Cambodia: Airports

 The country possesses twenty-six airfields, of which only thirteen were usable in the mid-1980s.
 Eight airfields had permanent-surface runways.
-Phnom Penh International Airport in Phnom Penh is the largest airport; it also serves as the main base for the renascent Cambodian Air Force.
+Techo International Airport in Phnom Penh is the largest airport and replaced Phnom Penh International Airport; it also serves as the main base for the renascent Cambodian Air Force.

-Cambodia's second largest airport is Angkor International Airport in the tourist city of Siem Reap.
-Tourist traffic into Angkor International Airport saw passenger numbers overtake those of Phnom Penh in 2006, the airport now being the country's busiest.
+Cambodia's second largest airport is Siem Reap-Angkor International Airport in the tourist city of Siem Reap, replaced Siem Reap International Airport.
+In the past, tourist traffic into Siem Reap International Airport saw passenger numbers overtook those of Phnom Penh in 2006.

-Cambodia also opened a new Soviet-built airfield at Ream, Sihanoukville International Airport in late-1983, which never saw commercial air traffic until January 2007.
+Cambodia also opened a new Soviet-built airfield at Ream, Sihanouk International Airport in late-1983, which never saw commercial air traffic until January 2007.
 There are additional airports in Battambang and Stung Treng.

-The new national airline Cambodia Angkor Air was launched in 2009, with an investment from Vietnam Airlines.
+The new national airline Cambodia Angkor Air was launched in 2009, with an investment from Vietnam Airlines, later in January 2025, it officially rebranched as Air Cambodia.
 Aero Cambodia Airline started business in 2011 offering flights to all airports and waterways with seaplanes.

-Techo Takhmao International Airport, intended to replace the existing Phnom Penh International Airport as the city's main airport, currently under construction in Kandal, Cambodia.
-Located about 30–40 kilometres (16–22 NM; 19–25 mi) south of Phnom Penh, it is expected to open in 2023 and be fully operational by 2025.
+The low-cost airline AirAsia Cambodia was launched in 2022, with an investment from Malaysia AirAsia.